BerndFranzen/Mod-HAMMR/README.md

 What information will you get?
 ==============================
-Basically the tool will drop 2 HTML files with your player name:
+Basically the tool will drop 3 HTML files with your player name:
 - Chars     - listing all chars that you have and that have been leveled to Lvl 50 or higher
 - Teams     - showing the chars grouped in squads that can math the squads you defined within the game.
+- Teams-3v3 - showing you the teams you built for 3v3 GA (if any have been specified)

 What does that data mean?
 =========================